Tactical (album): Composition

 Lyrically, Tactical deals with a number of complex personal and philosophical concepts, which Miller detailed in a track-by-track feature prior to the album's release.
 Within the feature, the band's frontman proclaimed that he was "obsessed with mental illness", and noted that at least three tracks on the album featured lyrical references to various mental conditions – "Pyro-Compulsive" is based on "the idea of someone lusting over lighting their house on fire while they're inside"; "Dead and Still in Pain" is written about depression and anxiety, in particular "not knowing what to do with yourself or where to turn"; and "Under the Autumn Low" references seasonal affective disorder, from which Miller claims he suffers on a regular basis.

-"Into the Arms of Cruelty", which Miller has claimed is one of his favourite songs on the album, is described as the vocalist's "unrestrained opinion" on child abuse, which he says makes him "fucking sick".
+"Into the Arms of Cruelty", which Miller has claimed is one of his favorite songs on the album, is described as the vocalist's "unrestrained opinion" on child abuse, which he says makes him "fucking sick".
 A number of tracks also deal with viewpoints on political issues – opening track "A God Among the Waste", for example, is described as a song about "finding a legitimate political leader, and finally cleaning up the U.S.", while the lyrics of "Purgatory Dormitory" discuss the idea of using torture as a punishment for criminals, with Miller theorising about "numbing every nerve in a criminal’s body, blinding and deafening them, and leaving them with just their brain ... to think and to suffer".

 Organized religion is another subject discussed on Tactical, in particular on the track "I Can't Stand His Name", which is aimed at no particular faith or religious practice in particular but instead concerns the general power and style of organized religion, including preaching.
 The final original track on the album, "Revere's Tears", is based on the story of George Revere, who is described by Miller as "a genius doctor" who allegedly discovered a cure for cancer before being murdered; the song is essentially written about the conspiracy theory that "if you do discover a cure for cancer, you will either be privately bought out, or killed", with the singer making reference to other diseases such as HIV/AIDS and diabetes.